mindis/multimap/docs/cppreference.md

 ### Procedure

-A procedure is a function object that is applied to an instance of class [Bytes](#class-bytes) without returning a value.
-Procedures may have a state that changes during application.
-They are used to operate on keys or values, e.g. to collect information about them.
+A callable that is applied to an instance of class [Bytes](#class-bytes) without returning a value.
+Procedures can have state that may change during application.
+Objects implementing this interface are typically used to visit keys or values, e.g. to collect information about them.

 <table class="reference-table">
 <tbody>